reactioncommerce/reaction-docs/developer/architecture/layout.md

   * The name of the [Blaze](http://docs.meteor.com/#/full/blaze_render) template that renders the content for this _workflow step_.

 `enabled`
-  * Wether this _workflow step_ should be enabled or not
+  * Whether this _workflow step_ should be enabled or not

 ### Notices
 * At any given time, only one _Global Layout_ can be active.
 See also `layout` property above.